ministryofjustice/securityanalytics-sharedinfrastructure/security_analytics_design.md

  # Security Analytics Platform Design

- This project and the others associated are designed to form a foundation for an extensible security scanning and analytics application.
+ This project, and the others associated, are designed to form a foundation for an extensible security scanning and analytics platform.
 This document describes key points of the design, it highlights intentions and potential future works as well as areas where the current implementation does not yet live up to intentions.

  ## Data lake approach